CAUSES OF TMJ DISORDERS

 THE FEMALE JAWBONE GROWTH PATTERN - The link between jaw muscle weakness and restricted jawbone growth explains why females after puberty are the primary victims of TMJ disorders.
 Their jaw muscles do not develop as rapidly as male jaw muscles during and after the post-pubertal growth spurt, causing their mandibles to rotate down and back more than males.
 This difference in the growth pattern of the male and female mandibles can be seen in Behrents' comparison of the average male and female adult growth patterns, seen below.
 Solid line is earlier, dotted line is later.

 Although the root cause of the symptoms may be a strained growth pattern, effective treatment of the symptoms does not require intervening to alter the growth pattern.
 Short term relief just requires eliminating the causal factors that have been generating the symptoms.
 The most common of these causal factors and their roles in producing symptoms are described in CAUSAL FACTORS under the tab TMJ DISORDERS.
-Long term relief requires understanding how any orthopedic mechanics introduced will affect subsequent adult facial growth.
+Long term relief requires understanding how any orthopedic mechanics introduced will affect subsequent adult facial growth and stimulating healthy adult facial growth.

 1. Behrents RG.
 Growth in the aging craniofacial skeleton.
 Ann Arbor: University of Michigan center for Human Growth and Development, 1985.